 Young enjoys bringing her work experiences into the classroom as students explore the latest data, research, policy and legislation in action.
 She also has served as a preceptor for nearly thirty interns, and now works alongside many of them as colleagues in the field.

 Young is currently working in a joint position among the Oregon Health Authority, the Oregon Public Health Division and the Oregon Department of Education to improve nutrition and physical activity in Oregon schools.
-She is completing a doctoral degree in education at PSU.

 B.S., University of California, Davis, 1982